-If a technical issue (e.g. computer system failure or disruption or failure of communications equipment) occurs resulting in an erroneous forecast, PJM and the market participant will determine a mutually agreeable settlement value.
+If PJM experiences a technical issue (e.g. computer system failure or disruption or failure of communications equipment) resulting in an erroneous forecast, PJM and the market participant will determine a mutually agreeable settlement value.
 Recommendations for reconciliation include but are not limited to:

-- Using the average forecast values as determined by PJM wind forecasting tool from before and after the technical issue to determine forecast value during the issue - Using the forecast value as determined by PJM wind forecasting tool from before the technical issue for the first half of the duration of the technical issue and forecast value from after the technical issue for the latter half of the duration of the technical issue - Using Market Seller's forecast value during the technical issue
+Using the average forecast values as determined by PJM wind forecasting tool from before and after the technical issue to determine forecast value during the issue

+- Using the forecast value as determined by PJM wind forecasting tool from before the technical issue for the first half of the duration of the technical issue and forecast value from after the technical issue for the latter half of the duration of the technical issue - Using Market Seller's forecast value during the technical issue

-- PJM retrieves the following information: - list of units and timeframes reduced or suspended for a transmission constraint or other reliability reason (dispatcher logs and Market Operations eligibility data) - resource offer data - scheduled MWh for generation offers cleared in day-ahead market - state estimator generation MWh, trued-up to match revenue meter generation MWh from PJM eMTR (if available) - o scheduled MWh for InSchedule "Generation" contracts, if applicable - generator day-ahead and real-time LMPs - assigned regulation MWh, performance scores and marginal benefit factors - assigned synchronized reserve MWh
+- PJM retrieves the following information: - list of units and timeframes reduced or suspended for a transmission constraint or other reliability reason (dispatcher logs and Market Operations eligibility data) - resource offer data - scheduled MWh for generation offers cleared in day-ahead market

-- hourly integrated wind forecast from PJM's wind forecasting tool - PJM sums the Balancing Operating Reserve lost opportunity cost credits for all reduced or suspended generating resources for each PJM Member.
+- state estimator generation MWh, trued-up to match revenue meter generation MWh from PJM Power Meter (if available) - scheduled MWh for InSchedule "Generation" contracts, if applicable - generator day-ahead and real-time LMPs - assigned regulation MWh, performance scores and marginal benefit factors - assigned synchronized reserve MWh - hourly integrated wind forecast from PJM's wind forecasting tool - o maximum facility output MW from Interconnection Service Agreements - PJM sums the Balancing Operating Reserve lost opportunity cost credits for all reduced or suspended generating resources for each PJM Member.